JJotaC/odin-recipes/README.md

-This is a practice of the Odin Project, a simple web page with an index and links to a few recipes.
+Practice of the Odin Projec foundations, a simple web page with an index and links to a few recipes.
 A practice to hone my HTML skills